The Magic Lantern

 With Holding Hands, The Magic Lantern is ready to introduce further listeners to his bittersweet, beautiful sound.

-Holding Hands is out on 13th October 2017 via Hectic Eclectic Records.
+Holding Hands is out now via Hectic Eclectic Records.